 It is commonly used in the production of structural components, machinery parts, tools, and various industrial equipment.
 However, it is important to note that carbon steel may be more prone to corrosion compared to some other types of steel, and its susceptibility to rust can be mitigated through the use of protective coatings or appropriate maintenance procedures.

-Carbon Steel Types
+Understanding the Carbon Steel Family

 Low Carbon Steel